-Partic culars Shri Anil Kumar Agarwal Shri Atul Joshi Shri Prithish Chowdhary Date of Birth 05/07/1975 04/03/1968 31/05/2001 Date of Appoint ment as director 29/05/2019 24/01/2018 01/01/2021 Qualifications B. Com.
-(Hons.), FCA and ACMA Double graduate in Commerce and Economics, Bachelor in General Law, CA Qualified International Baccalaureate from Le Rosey Institut, Geneva Expertise in Specific Functional Areas Rich experience of over 23 years in finance, accounts and other corporate functions An economic policy veteran and advisor to foreign investors on FDI investments in Infrastructure in India He has already gained insight into the business areas in which the Company operates.
-Remuneration last drawn (Rs.)
-[During FY 2021-22] Rs.
+Partic culars Shri Anil Kumar Agarwal Shri Atul Joshi Shri Prithish Chowdhary Date of Birth 05/07/1975 04/03/1968 31/05/2001 Date of Appointment as director 29/05/2019 24/01/2018 01/01/2021 Qualifications B. Com.
+(Hons.), FCA and ACMA Double graduate in Commerce and Economics, Bachelor in General Law, CA Qualified International Baccalaureate from Le Rosey Institut, Geneva Expertise in Sp Areas ecific Functional Rich experience of over 23 years in finance, accounts and other corporate functions An economic policy veteran and advisor to foreign investors on FDI investments in Infrastructure in India He has already gained insight into the business areas in which the Company operates.
+Remuneration [During FY 2027 ast drawn (Rs.)
+I-22] Rs.
 83.68 lakhs Rs.
 11.20 lakhs (sitting fees only) and Rs.
 1.67 lakhs (Commission) Rs.
-4 lakhs (sitting fees only) Number of Meetings of During 2021- 22 11 out of 11 11 out of 11 8 out of 11 the Board During 2022 - 23 (till date) 4 out of 4 4 out of 4 4 out of 4 held in other cluding foreign Nil Imperator Autocorp Private Limited Global Insurance Brokers Private Limited Titagarh Bridges and International Private Limited Losange Export Private Limited Titagarh Capital Management Services Private Limited Titagarh Logistics Infrastructures Private Limited Memberships/ Chairmanships of Committees of other companies (includes only Audit Committee and Stakeholders Relationship Committee) Nil Chairperson of Audit Committee - Titagarh Bridges and International Private Limited Nil Name of listed entities from which the person has resigned in the past three years (excluding foreign companies) Nil Taurus Corporate Advisory Services Limited (Resigned w.e.f.
-27.07.2020) Nil No. of share Company (as or s held in the n 13/08/2022) 100,000 equity shares Nil Nil
+4 lakhs (sitting fees only) Number of Meetings of During 2021- 22 11 out of 11 ut of 11 11 out of 11 8 out of 11 the Board During 2022 - 23 (till date) 4 out of 4 4 out of 4 4 out of 4 Directorship held in other companies (excluding foreign companies) Nil Imperator Autocorp Private Limited Global Insurance Brokers Private Limited Titagarh Bridges and International Private Limited Losange Export Private Limited Titagarh Capital Management Services Private Limited Titagarh Logistics Infrastructures Private Limited Memberships/ Chairmanships of Committees of other companies (includes only Audit Committee and Stakeholders Relationship Committee) Nil Chairperson of Audit Committee - Titagarh Bridges and International Private Limited Nil Name of listed entities from which the person has resigned in the past three years (excluding foreign companies) Nil Taurus Corporate Advisory Services Limited (Resigned w.e.f.
+27.07.2020) Nil No. of shares held in the Company (as on 13/08/2022) 100,000 equity shares Nil Nil